Citigroup Background Information

 As is a major partner of Brasil Telecom, Citigroup was implicated in charges related to a highly controversial deal executed with pension funds of Brazilian state-owned companies.
 According to allegations, these funds would have a put option against them for a value deemed far above arm’s-length market levels.
 After public outcry in Brazil, the deal was partly annulled by a federal court and the matter was investigated by a panel of Brazilian congress people.

-In 2001, Citibank settled a lawsuit for improperly assessing late fees.
-The class action lawsuit was for 45 million dollars.
-Following this Citibank lobbied in Congress, to pass legislation that would limit class action lawsuits to 5 million dollars unless they were initiated on a federal level (Class Action Fairness Act of 2005).
+Due to the filing of a class action lawsuit for improper late fees, Citibank elected to lobby Congress, to pass legislation that would limit class action lawsuits to 5 million dollars unless they were initiated on a federal level (Class Action Fairness Act of 2005).
 Many consumer advocate websites report that Citibank is still improperly assessing late fees.

 In March 2006, the Australian corporate regulator ASIC filed penalty proceedings in the Federal Court against Citigroup’s global markets subsidiary in Australia.
 ASIC has alleged that Citigroup, acting as an advisor to Toll Holdings in its bid to takeover Patrick Corporation, violated Australian law by using its insider knowledge of the takeover bid for profitable gain when Patrick’s share price jumped 13% during the period after the takeover bid went public.